-The Pastiche Method® of skin analysis is a progressive and rigorous technique employed by a growing number of clinical estheticians, skin treatment practitioners and medical professionals to accurately determine basic majority skin type and prevailing anomalous skin conditions in their clients.
+Using the Pastiche Method®, clinical aestheticians and skin treatment practitioners can identify and accurately determine the basic majority skin type and the prevalent anomalous skin conditions seen in their clients.

-In best-practice application of the method, a series of measurements are conducted to determine risk factors and establish a base line for treatment strategies.
-High accuracy, repeatable measurements using a Corneometer, (to measure hydration levels) a Sebumeter, (to measure lipid levels) and a Mexameter (to measure melanin density and vascularity) are employed.
-The information from the consultation along with the data from examination and measurements can be distilled via a logic pathway that provides indicators to the primary and secondary causes of the skin conditions.
+The above information can be distilled via a logic pathway that provides indicators of the primary and secondary causes of the skin conditions.
 These are commonly a combination of extrinsic factors reacting with intrinsic factors and pre-dispositions.

-A combination of quality foundation training combined with post graduate education and experience will be required to learn the Pastiche Method®.
-While it is difficult to ascertain if learners have enough prior knowledge and experience to competently undertake the course, these guidelines provide generalised recommendations.
-For Beauty Therapists/Aestheticians a minimum: 800 hours basic training combined with at least 50 hours of post graduate education and 5 years clinical experience.
-Recommended: CIDESCO, ITEC or equivalent certification, with at least 50 hours post graduate education and 2 years clinical experience.
+A minimum of 800 hours basic training combined with at least 50 hours of postgraduate education and 5 years of clinical experience.
+Recommended: CIDESCO, ITEC or equivalent certification, with at least 50 hours post-graduate education and 2 years clinical experience.

-Please note these are generalised guidelines, and many individuals with less experience have successfully completed this course by supplementing their knowledge with other post graduate education.
+Please note these are generalised guidelines, and many individuals with less experience have successfully completed this course by supplementing their knowledge with other post-graduate education.
+If you are unsure about your situation, please do get in touch and let’s discuss your experience and training.

 This specific method was developed by New Zealand born dermal scientist and skin treatment practitioner Florence Barrett-Hill in 1993 as a thesis on the importance and responsibility of determining the causes of skin conditions encountered in aesthetic practices.
 The technique was first presented as a postgraduate educational seminar in 1994.
 Over subsequent years with collaboration with other skin treatment practitioners and access to case histories across the globe, the method was refined to a point where it could be presented a dissertation.